-- 8.42 The majority of information which applicants will require should be available in the licensing policy statement in the area.
-Other publicly available sources which may be of use to applicants include: - the Crime Mapping website; - · Neighbourhood Statistics websites; - · websites or publications by local responsible authorities; - · websites or publications by local voluntary schemes and initiatives; and - · on-line mapping tools. - 8.43 While applicants are not required to seek the views of responsible authorities before formally submitting their application, they may find them to be a useful source of expert advice on local issues that should be taken into consideration when making an application.
-Licensing authorities may wish to encourage co-operation between applicants, responsible authorities and, where relevant, local residents and businesses before applications are submitted in order to minimise the scope for disputes to arise. - 8.44 Applicants are expected to provide licensing authorities with sufficient information in this section to determine the extent to which their proposed steps are appropriate to promote the licensing objectives in the local area.
-Applications must not be based on providing a set of standard conditions to promote the licensing objectives and applicants are expected to make it clear why the steps they are proposing are appropriate for the premises. - 8.45 All parties are expected to work together in partnership to ensure that the licensing objectives are promoted collectively.
-Where there are no disputes, the steps that applicants propose to take to promote the licensing objectives, as set out in the operating schedule, will very often translate directly into conditions that will be attached to premises licences with the minimum of fuss. - 8.46 For some premises, it is possible that no measures will be appropriate to promote one or more of the licensing objectives, for example, because they are adequately covered by other existing legislation.
-It is however important that all operating schedules should be precise and clear about the measures that are proposed to promote each of the licensing objectives.
+- the layout of the local area and physical environment including crime and disorder hotspots, proximity to residential premises and proximity to areas where children may congregate; - any risk posed to the local area by the applicants' proposed licensable activities; and - any local initiatives (for example, local crime reduction initiatives or voluntary schemes including local taxi-marshalling schemes, street pastors and other schemes) which may help to mitigate potential risks. - 8.43 Applicants are expected to include positive proposals in their application on how they will manage any potential risks.
+Where specific policies apply in the area (for example, a cumulative impact policy), applicants are also expected to demonstrate an understanding of how the policy impacts on their application; any measures they will take to mitigate the impact; and why they consider the application should be an exception to the policy. - 8.44 It is expected that enquiries about the locality will assist applicants when determining the steps that are appropriate for the promotion of the licensing objectives.
+For example, premises with close proximity to residential premises should consider what effect this will have on their smoking, noise management and dispersal policies to ensure the promotion of the public nuisance objective.
+Applicants must consider all factors which may be relevant to the promotion of the licensing objectives, and where there are no known concerns, acknowledge this in their application. - 8.45 The majority of information which applicants will require should be available in the licensing policy statement in the area.
+Other publicly available sources which may be of use to applicants include: - the Crime Mapping website; - Neighbourhood Statistics websites; - websites or publications by local responsible authorities; - · websites or publications by local voluntary schemes and initiatives; and - on-line mapping tools. - While applicants are not required to seek the views of responsible authorities before formally submitting their application, they may find them to be a useful source of expert advice on local issues that should be taken into consideration when making an application.
+Licensing authorities may wish to encourage co-operation between applicants, responsible authorities and, where relevant, local residents and businesses before applications are submitted in order to minimise the scope for disputes to arise. - 8.47 Applicants are expected to provide licensing authorities with sufficient information in this section to determine the extent to which their proposed steps are appropriate to promote the licensing objectives in the local area.
+Applications must not be based on providing a set of standard conditions to promote the licensing objectives and applicants are expected to make it clear why the steps they are proposing are appropriate for the premises. - 8.48 All parties are expected to work together in partnership to ensure that the licensing objectives are promoted collectively.
+Where there are no disputes, the steps that applicants propose to take to promote the licensing objectives, as set out in the operating schedule, will very often translate directly into conditions that will be attached